-This box contains a total of 78 full-color readers (6 copies each of 10 fiction titles, 6 copies of 2 nonfiction titles, and 6 copies of a readers' theater title), a 96-page Teacher Resource book (complete with two CD-ROMs of printable materials and interactive whiteboard activities), and Literacy Centers.
-An online website provides read-aloud access to the fiction titles as well as motivating games and activities.
+This box contains a total of 78 full-color readers (6 copies each of 10 fiction titles, 6 copies each of 2 nonfiction titles, 6 copies each of a readers' theater title), a 96-page Teacher's Guide (complete with two CD-ROMs of printable materials and interactive whiteboard activities), and Literacy Centers.
+An online website provides readaloud access to the fiction titles as well as motivating games and activities.
 More detailed information about each of the components and how to use them can be found on pages 5-8.